IT21344824/Coltex_restaurant_1/README.md

 ### dependencies
-make user you have install Node.js , VS code
+make user you have install Node.js , VS code to download Node.js go to "https://nodejs.org/en" then donload (LTS) version.

 then open VS code, then create a new folder and redirect to it